Grimngor/ironkaggle/README.md

 • a txt file with the R2 score inside

 Winners:
-● Winner 1 -> Group with the highest R2 score
+● Winner 1 -> Group with the highest R2 scores
-● Winner 2 -> Group with the most correct prediction of their own R2 score BOTH CAN BE THE SAME GROUP
+● Winner 2 -> Group with the most correct prediction of their own R2 score BOTH CAN BE THE SAME GROUPs